7BIndustries/sliderule-cli/README.md

 ```
 cargo build
 ```
-Once the build has completed successfully, the sliderule-cli binary (sliderule.exe on Windows) should be located in `sliderule-cli/target/debug/`.
-Supply the full path to the sliderule-cli binary (sliderule.exe on Windows) to use it.
+Once the build has completed successfully, the sliderule-cli binary (sliderule-cli.exe on Windows) should be located in `sliderule-cli/target/debug/`.
+Supply the full path to the sliderule-cli binary to use it.
 Alternatively, add the path to sliderule-cli to the `PATH` environment variable.

 ## Usage